Lindhurst: Toponymy

+Heritage

 Lyndhurst Wood, as the area was known originally had the status of the ‘chief wood of Sherwood' and anciently was part of Harlow Wood.
 Although lime trees were originally dominant in this area, by medieval times it mainly held oak trees, and these were used to repair Nottingham Castle between 1358 and 1368.
 The area also has a link to the Robin Hood legend, the site of an ancient moat across from Fountain Dale is alternatively called 'Friar Tuck Island' and is supposed to be where the two met and the friar was challenged to carry the outlaw over, but with Tuck eventually throwing him in.
 The moat was also the site of a toll house and medieval hunting lodge, and presently is listed as a scheduled monument.

 Lindhurst was owned by The Crown, but in the 18th century, the area was claimed by the Duke of Portland as part of his existing holdings, the land was enclosed and a new hunting lodge was built c.1760.
 When the disputed area was followed up by government commissioners appointed to look at land ownership, the Duke maintained his right to the area, and this appears to not have been thoroughly investigated and possibly forgotten, or that a little documented sale agreement was eventually made.
 Later on, it was cleared and turned into farmland with the Rainworth Water dammed and the resulting ponds used as irrigation.
 The lodge was repurposed into Lyndhurst Farm, which is how it remains to this day.